-If your Pursuit boat is equipped with an optional inverter it is important to note how this system works.
-An inverter converts DC current obtained from a dedicated bank of batteries and converts it to AC current.
-These batteries are dedicated to the operation of the electric grill and 110v outlets underneath the grill.
+If your Pursuit boat is equipped with an optional invertor it is important to note, how this system works.
+An inverter converts DC current obtained from a bank of batteries and converts it to AC current.
+This unit is dedicated to the operation of the electric grill and 110v outlets underneath the grill.
+While using the grill it is powered by the inverter battery pack through the inverter.
+If the batteries are fully charged then the inverter will provide power to the grill for one (1) hour on high heat and one and a half hours (1.5) on medium heat.
+When connected to shore power, the inverter automatically switches to recharge the dedicated batteries.
 Refer to inverter manual for more detailed information.